jhaip/lovelace/doc.md

 sudo apt-get install libqtgui4
 ```

+For moving windows around programmatically `sudo apt install xdotool` is needed.

+When building the Go files, you may need to copy the `new-backend/go-server/go.mod` and `new-backend/go-server/go.sum` files to the root folder of this repo in order for the `src/standalone_processes` Go files to be build properly.

 ## Core idea: A Shared Fact Table

 Programs communicate by making and subscribing to changes in a "shared fact table".
 Facts are sentences like "Temperature is 23 C", which is parsed in the fact table as a typed list of phrases like [(text, Temperature), (text, is), (int, 23), (text, C)].
 "Claiming a fact" or "asserting a fact" means adding something new to the shared fact table.
 "Retracting" or "clearing" a fact means removing zero or more things from the shared fact table.
 Programs subscribe to fill-in-the-blank questions about the shared fact table such as "When Temperature is $X". `$X` represents a variable that is filled in when the subscribed program is notified about a new changed result set.
 Subscriptions can have multiple parts and reuse variables.
 For example "When $program is at $x $y, $program has source code $code" would return distict results of x, y, program, and code where the value of `program` is the same across the query parts.
 This query style is similar to [Datalog](https://en.wikipedia.org/wiki/Datalog) and it draws inspiration from HARC's [Natural Language Datalog](https://github.com/harc/nl-datalog).
 The shared fact table is used as a communication mechanism between programs for this project because it: